osgi/docs/specification/errata.md

 The Measurement compendium specification talks about a String constructor for the Measurement class.
 This constructor does not exist.

-## Service Platform Core R4 V4.0
+## Release 4 Version 4.0

-_The following errata from the original version of the R4 Core specification have been corrected in the Version 4.0.1 document._
+_The following errata from the original version of the R4 Core and Compendium specifications have been corrected in the Version 4.0.1 documents._

 ### 1.2